sunnysingh/tsnew/README.md

 }));
 ```

-The template function receives a context object for useful input data.
+The template function receives a context object for useful input data, and returns an object for the file operation:

-The template function must return an object with the following properties:

 - `path` - the file path to be saved
 - `content` - the file content to be saved